Why Community Is a Clinical Intervention for Therapists

 Healgood Collective Book Club

-A reflective, low-pressure space for clinicians to read, connect, and think together.
+A reflective, affirming, and low-pressure space for clinicians to read, connect, and think deeply together.

-This five-part book club is an invitation to slow down and engage with one of the most beloved therapy-adjacent books of our time — whether you read every page, skim chapters, or mostly come to listen and reflect.
-There is no “right” way to participate here.
+Whether you read every chapter, skim sections, or mostly come to listen and reflect, there is no “right” way to participate here.

-Led by Bernadette Chavez Piñon, LPC, SEP, this group is designed to be warm, thoughtful, and spacious.
-You’re welcome to share your insights, ask questions, or simply be present and let the conversation wash over you.
+Led by Healgood Collective, this group is designed to be warm, spacious, and clinician-centered.
+You’re welcome to share your thoughts, ask questions, or simply be present.

 This is not an academic seminar.
-It’s a relational, human, clinician-centered space to explore what this book stirs up about our work, our clients, and ourselves.
+It’s a relational, human-centered space to explore how this work impacts our understanding of neurodivergence, clinical care, identity development, and the systems that shape mental health.

-Bring your lunch, get comfortable, and come as you are.
+Bring your lunch, settle in, and come as you are.

 About the Book